Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 # The Game Boy Mini Flashable Camera - a friendly fork

 **A license free small flashable version of the original Game Boy Camera.
 A fork I've made for my own convenience but I assume it can be helpful to anyone wanting to do a flashable camera mod without having to seek for help online.
-The license (or absence of) allows you to do what you want with your device: sell it, change its design based on the comprehensive schematic provided, love or hate it, it just belongs to you, dear Game Boy Camera nerd.**
+The license (or absence of) allows you to do what you want with your device: sell it, change its design based on the comprehensive schematic provided, love or hate it, it's up to you.**

 ![](/Images/Short_board.jpg)